 For drownings in public pools, potential defendants are the owners or operators.
 Under California’s “Respondeat Superior” laws for example, employers can be “vicariously liable” for the negligence of their employees.2 The staff – including lifeguards – could also be sued.
 But staff usually do not have the deep pockets that owners have.

 If the victim falls overboard from a boat, the vessel owner or operator may be responsible.
 Perhaps they failed to provide life jackets or drove the boat while under the influence.
 (Learn more about boating under the influence (BUI) and lawsuit for injuries stemming from the boating accident.)

 Whenever a child drowns, the adults tasked with looking after him/her could be sued.
-It makes no difference if the drowning occurred in a beach, lake, or a bathtub.
+It makes no difference if the drowning occurred in a

 Many drowning accidents result in death.
 Victims’ families may then bring a “wrongful death” lawsuit against the at-fault parties.3